 Kathryn turned quickly, her tears clear to see.
 She shook her head.
-“No. I just can’t believe you would still want me…and after the way I spoke to you before…”
+"No. I just can't believe you'd still want me…and after the way I spoke to you before…"

 Chakotay sighed heavily.
 "I've always wanted you, Kathryn.
 I was just a coward for a long time although I know the time wasn't right for you.
 This time I'm going to fight for you."